bd/twidor/README.md

 ## Keymaps | Backspice, TabSpace, Typemax

 By default, Twidor loads the the default keymap that comes factory installed on a new Twiddler.
+The <kbd>Keymaps</kbd> menu selects alternate key-map layouts.

 There are a number of keymaps that have become popular over the years since the Twiddler was first introduced.
 A few of these are bundled with Twidor.
-Users may select the Backspice, Default, TabSpace, or Typemax layouts in the <kbd>Keymaps</kbd> menu.
+Users may select the Backspice, Default, TabSpace, or Typemax layouts under <kbd>Keymaps</kbd>.

 ## File | Load Keymap